Why Intelligent Content Needs an Intelligent Portal

 Over the last several years, many companies have embraced an “intelligent content” strategy.
-While applications vary from industry to industry – and from company to company — this approach to content creation is generally defined as one that is both structurally rich and semantically organized.
+While applications vary from industry to industry and from company to company, this approach to content creation is generally defined as being structurally rich and semantically organized.

 For companies with numerous product lines, multiple target markets, and overall complex product documentation needs, the shift towards intelligent content is clearly a step in the right direction – regardless of whether they are using DITA, HTML or proprietary solutions (e.g. Framemaker, Flare, etc.).
 Not only does it dramatically reduce development, review, translation and maintenance costs, but it is a major win for technical writers who can invest their time adding value – and less time rewriting content.

 However, despite the structure and production-related benefits of adopting an intelligent content strategy, many companies are running into an unexpected obstacle: their content is broken!
 That is, users (e.g. prospective and current customers) cannot search across all content to get the answers they need.
 At best, they receive results that are inaccurate or incomplete.
 At worst, they receive nothing at all.

 The irony is that technical writers are working hard at creating amazing content.
 But as noted, users cannot easily search across this content – or search it at all.
 As such, they’re left with unanswered questions, unmet expectations, and a less-than-ideal impression of a company that they’re thinking of doing business with; or perhaps, one that they’re suddenly thinking of leaving behind.

 Despite how serious and common this problem is, the solution is neither complex nor costly.
 Companies simply need to map their intelligent content to what can be called an “intelligent documentation portal”, which is an innovative tool that: